-Kian ‘Horisumi’ Forreal is currently looking for an intern/Deshi, he is accepting applications for interns with a potential pathway to being a Deshi at Authentink Studio for the future.
+Kian ‘Horisumi’ Forreal is currently accepting applications for shop intern with a potential pathway to being a Deshi (apprentice) at Authentink Studio for the future.

-You must be honest, punctual, patient, dependable and fluent in English reading and writing.
-You must be 25 years old or younger and a permanent resident or citizen of Australia.
+You must be loyal, honest, punctual, patient, dependable and fluent in English reading and writing.
+You must be under 30 years old and a permanent resident or citizen of Australia.
 It would help it you liked people and were a sociable person as this is a service position above anything else.
+No negative or misanthropic people need apply.

 You must enjoy cleaning (or be well adept at faking enjoying it) & have an interest in Japanese art, Japanese tattooing and culture and be dedicated to improving your drawing at all time, of course.
 You may need to take a second night job to fully support yourself during the first couple years until you start earning proper money.